NordVPN is equipped with a wide range of powerful features that work together to ensure your privacy remains safe and secured on the web.

 - To enable kill switch, head on over to System Settings and hit More underneath the wireless and networks section.

 - Now tap on VPN to see NordVPN and all the other VPN clients installed on your device.

 - Now tap the gear icon next to NordVPN, and switch on “Always-on VPN”.

 Even though NordVPN’s kill switch is quite powerful, the provider is not very consistent with this feature.
 By that I mean… NordVPN offers two application just for Mac OS.
 One is available on the iTunes store while the other is available on Nord’s website.
 What’s even more confusing is that both applications has different versions of kill witch.

 I found one Reddit comment, which better explains the conflicting kill switch of Nord.

 by u/rekesaus from discussion Kill Switch on OSX

 As if the redundant Mac apps we’re not enough, another Redditer couldn’t find the kill switch feature in the Nord’s Android app.

-Furthermore, have a look at best Reddit VPNs of 2019.
+Furthermore, have a look at the best Reddit VPNs in South Korea of 2023.